mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 Paper and Turkle locate different, softer but equally effective coding strategies.
 Soft coding suggests a more immediate and learner-directed connection with the materials or digital artefacts involved.
 The learner is presented as adapting a familiar set of concepts and processes to new situations and challenges as they arise as a 'tinker' might use well worn tools to skilfully bodge a repair job [@papert_childrens_1993, p.
 143].

-Kafai and Peppler also address the issues of gender identities and game design [@kafai_beyond_2014] asking how to create new communities and learning environments which align with values of participants rather than aiming to break into existing ones.
-They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
-Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.

 <!-- #### Barrier - Unfamiliarity with design process due to instruction based schooling systems